bitmonst3r/Octopus-Decor/README.md

 # Octopus-Decor
-A place to buy octopus decor
+A webstore to buy octopus decor